soramitsu/vue-kakuyaku/packages/core/README.md

 }
 ```

-`mode` argument could be passed to control which fields are flattened:
+You can pass `mode` argument to control which fields are flattened:

 ```ts
 // `all`, `fulfilled` (default) and `rejected` are accepted